-We’ll take you on a journey through the features of Piwik PRO Marketing Suite by exploring how to counter a shrinking base of banking customers with personalized banners and pop-ups.
+We’ll take you on a journey through the features of Piwik PRO Analytics Suite by exploring how to counter a shrinking base of banking customers with personalized banners and pop-ups.
 Personalization of your websites is also a great way to improve the acquisition and retention of clients, and improve cross- and upselling campaigns, but we’ll focus on the content personalization itself.
 You’ll see how to prepare a special offer and display personalized content on your website to a group of people you want to reach to drive more conversions and to boost your marketing efforts.

 If you want to do content personalization the right way, you have think about more than just the message on your website.
 There are several other issues to address first: identifying the right audience, segmenting it, then finally setting up metrics to see if visitors are responding the way you hoped.

-In our step-by-step guide we will use many Piwik PRO Marketing Suite products together, to simplify the process and by taking advantage of the strengths of each product.
+In our step-by-step guide we will use many Piwik PRO Analytics Suite products together, to simplify the process and by taking advantage of the strengths of each product.
 Here’s a quick peak at how we’ll be using each one:

 - Piwik PRO Tag Manager: